canonical/tdx/README.md

 ### 8.1 Check Hardware Status

 For attestation to work, you need _Production_ hardware.
-Run the following commands to verify.
+Run the `check-production.sh` script to verify.

 ```bash
 cd tdx/attestation